VidunderGunder/storyless/README.md

 It also gives you direct interoperability with your app and main build tools.
 This means hard-to-integrate features like authentication, fetching, state management, etc. will just work when you need them.

+Drop it in your app and start developing.
+It is automatically removed from your production bundle.

 ## [👉 DEMO](https://storyless.vercel.app/)

 ![Example](example.png)